stackhpc/ansible-role-openhpc/README.md

 `openhpc_slurm_configless`: Optional, default False.
 If True then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used. **NB: Requires Centos8/OpenHPC v2.**

+`openhpc_openhpc_munge_key`: Optional.
+Define a path for a local file containing a munge key to use, otherwise one will be generated.
+If the play only contains a single host the munge key will be saved on the ansible control host for later reuse with this variable when defining the rest of the cluster - see stdout for location.

 ### slurm.conf

 `openhpc_slurm_partitions`: list of one or more slurm partitions.
 Each partition may contain the following values: